 Participative Epistemology in Social Data Science: combining ethnography with computational and statistical approaches

-The third speaker is Gian Marco Campagnolo who is Lecturer in Science & Technology Studies and Turing Inaugural Fellow at the University of Edinburgh.
+The third and last speaker of SODAS' Lecture Series fall 2019 is Gian Marco Campagnolo who is Lecturer in Science & Technology Studies and Turing Inaugural Fellow at the University of Edinburgh.
 Developed through a number of inter-linked ESRC funded projects in the last five years, Gian Marco Campagnolo's research is the social study of data science.
 He recently completed a ten year long research programme on the sociology of business knowledge applying a mixed methods approach to identify the dynamics of expertise in information technology markets.
 His new research programme focuses on valuation practices in high-velocity environments looking at the use of data science in sport.

 If you have questions or want to know more, please write Sophie Smitt Sindrup Grønning at email@example.com.